Stragglers of the thick disc: Extending to higher gravities

 \section{Extending to higher gravities}

-In this Section we explore the possible YAR candidates among the entire range of surface gravities.
-We select candidates with $\rm \log g < 3.5$ (red clump and red giant stars) applying the selection criterion described in Section \ref{subsec: YAR-defin} (age less than 4 Gyr and age uncertainty less than 3 Gyr).
+In this section, we explore the possible YAR candidates among the entire range of surface gravities.
+We selected candidates with $\rm \log g < 3.5$ (red clump and red giant stars) by applying the selection criterion described in Section \ref{subsec: YAR-defin} (age less than 4 Gyr and age uncertainty less than 3 Gyr).
 As mentioned in Section \ref{subsec:age}, the age dating method used in astroNN should not be used with dwarfs because the $\rm [C/N]$ abundance variation linked to the stellar mass occurs during the first dredge-up, after the main sequence phase.
-For this reason, we directly identify dwarf straggler ($\rm 3.5 < log\, g < 4.45$) stars from their position relative to the main sequence Turn\text-Off (TO) point in the HRD (blue stragglers stars being located to the left and to the upper part of the main sequence TO).
-We additionally enlarge the original APOGEE DR17 sample from which the YAR are selected (see Section \ref{sec:data}), including stars selected for telluric lines (EXTRATARG==5).
+For this reason, we directly identified dwarf straggler ($\rm 3.5 < log\, g < 4.45$) stars from their position relative to the main sequence turn-off (TO) point in the HRD (blue stragglers stars being located to the left and to the upper part of the main sequence TO).
+We additionally enlarged the original APOGEE DR17 sample from which the YAR are selected (see Section \ref{sec:data}), including stars selected for telluric lines (EXTRATARG==5).
 In order to obtain the most comprehensive sample possible, the selection of dwarf stragglers is subsequently made from this augmented sample.